EpicEric/sandhole/book/src/cli.md

           [default: 32KB]

       <b>--idle-connection-timeout</b> &lt;DURATION&gt;
-          Grace period for dangling/unauthenticated SSH connections before they are forcefully disconnected.
+          Grace period for dangling/unauthenticated connections before they are forcefully disconnected.

-          A low value may cause valid proxy/tunnel connections to be erroneously removed.
+          A low value may cause valid connections to be erroneously removed.

           [default: 2s]